intel/FdtBusPkg/Docs/DeviceDrivers.md

 See [SampleDeviceDxe](../Drivers/SampleDeviceDxe) for a basic template of a UEFI Driver Model driver.

+See [SampleBusDxe](../Drivers/SampleBusDxe) for a basic template of a UEFI Driver Model driver that is also a bus driver, producing DT controller children.

 See [HighMemDxe](../Drivers/HighMemDxe) for an example of a driver that can be compiled as either a UEFI Driver Model driver or a legacy driver.